 Andy Stein is a civil litigator and seasoned trial attorney in Hedrick Gardner’s Charlotte office.
 During his tenure, he has defended companies and individuals in many diverse matters including asbestos exposure, long-term care, motor vehicle and trucking accidents, products liability, and catastrophic injury cases.
 Andy is licensed to practice in both North and South Carolina, and has tried cases to jury verdict in North Carolina Superior and District courts, Federal District Court, and argued before the North Carolina Court of Appeals.

 Andy takes a great pride in representing his clients through the legal process.
 “When a client has been sued they are worried, anxious, and in some cases feel like their life has been turned upside down,” he says.
 “I give my clients a voice, and my best memories in this business are simply receiving a hug of gratitude from clients after resolving their case at mediation or obtaining a successful trial result.”

 Prior to becoming a lawyer, Andy earned his Bachelor’s Degree and MBA from the University of South Carolina and worked as a sales representative with a supply chain automation software company.
 He attended law school at Stetson University’s College of Law in St. Petersburg, Florida.
 After completing law school he settled in Charlotte and has practiced with Hedrick Gardner since 2007.

 Andy is a member of the North Carolina State Bar, South Carolina State Bar, the North Carolina Association of Defense Attorneys, and the Defense Research Institute.
 Since 2007 he has served as a pro bono attorney for the Council for Children’s Rights and was identified by Super Lawyers Magazine®, as a North Carolina Rising Star attorney in 2013, 2014, 2015, 2016, and 2017.
-In 2021 & 2022 he was selected by his peers for inclusion in The Best Lawyers in America© in the field of Personal Injury Litigation – Defendants.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Personal Injury Litigation – Defendants in 2021-2023.